 Private student loan agreements and for-profit college and trade school enrollment contracts frequently contain forced arbitration provisions.
 (Federal student loan agreements do not.)
-In 2015, the CFPB reviewed contracts from six of the largest private student lenders along with a contract used by affiliates of Credit Union Student Choice, and found that six of the seven lenders included forced arbitration provisions.
+In 2015, the Consumer Financial Protection Bureau (CFPB) reviewed contracts from six of the largest private student lenders along with a contract used by affiliates of Credit Union Student Choice, and found that six of the seven lenders included forced arbitration provisions.
 For-profit colleges also widely use forced arbitration clauses in their enrollment contracts.

-The CFPB’s forced arbitration rule would prohibit student loan contracts from containing forced arbitration clauses with class action bans.
-Two bills, the Arbitration Fairness Act and the Court Legal Access and Student Support (CLASS) Act, would restore access to the courts for students defrauded by for-profit schools.
+The CFPB’s Forced Arbitration rule, which was repealed under the Congressional Review Act in 2017 along with 14 other important Obama-era public protections, would have prohibited student loan contracts from containing forced arbitration clauses with class action bans.
+However, two bills introduced in Congress, the Forced Arbitration Injustice Repeal (FAIR) Act and the Court Legal Access and Student Support (CLASS) Act, would restore access to the courts for students defrauded by for-profit schools.

 Forced arbitration provisions and class action bans insulate student lenders and for-profit colleges from liability for their misconduct.
 This is cause for alarm at a time when millions of student borrowers across the country are struggling to manage their loans and government enforcement agencies have alleged that private student loan companies like Navient (formerly Sallie Mae) engaged in predatory lending schemes and widespread illegal cheating of borrowers.